nextflow-io/nextflow/docs/aws.md

 ### Custom job definition

-Nextflow automatically creates the Batch [Job definitions](http://docs.aws.amazon.com/batch/latest/userguide/job_definitions.html) needed to execute your pipeline processes.
-Therefore it's not required to define them before running your workflow.
+Nextflow automatically creates the Batch [Job definitions](http://docs.aws.amazon.com/batch/latest/userguide/job_definitions.html) needed to execute tasks in your pipeline, so you don't need to define them beforehand.

-However you may still need to specify a custom `Job Definition` to fine control the configuration settings of a specific job e.g. to define custom mount paths or other Batch Job special settings.
+However, sometimes you may still need to specify a custom **Job Definition** to fine tune the configuration of a specific job, for example to define custom mount paths.

-To do that first create a *Job Definition* in the AWS Console (or with other means).
-Note the name of the *Job Definition* you created.
-You can then associate a process execution with this *Job definition* by using the {ref}`process-container` directive and specifying, in place of the container image name, the Job definition name prefixed by the `job-definition://` string, as shown below:
+To do that, first create a **Job Definition** in the AWS Console (or by other means).
+Note the name of the Job definition you created.
+You can then associate a process execution with this Job definition by using the {ref}`process-container` directive and specifying, in place of the container image name, the Job definition name prefixed by `job-definition://`, as shown below:

 ```groovy
 process.container = 'job-definition://your-job-definition-name'